scorelab/Go-social/.github/CONTRIBUTING.md

 Before you start contributing, please take a moment to read the following guidelines:

-1. Initiate a discussion with the repository owners, this can be done through an `Github Issue`.
-[Issue_Template](https://github.com/scorelab/Go-social/blob/14e5dfcdfb59888efc318bb4835e3577d5d09532/.github/ISSUE_TEMPLATE.md).
+1. Initiate a discussion with the repository owners, either by creating a `GitHub Issue` or using any other communication method, to discuss your intended changes before making any modifications.
-2. Please ensure that you discuss the change you intend to make before proceeding.
-3. `Fork` the repository to your own GitHub account
-4. `Clone` the forked repository to your machine
+2. Maintain a `Fork` copy of the code base as a developer and it would be easy to contribute if the developer has a `Clone` copy in local development workspace.
-5. Make your changes and commit them with descriptive commit messages
-6. Open a `Pull request` from your forked repository to the original repository.
-[Pull_Request_Template](https://github.com/scorelab/Go-social/blob/14e5dfcdfb59888efc318bb4835e3577d5d09532/.github/PULL_REQUEST_TEMPLATE.md)
+3. Commit your changes with clear messages and open a `Pull Request` from your forked repository to the original one for contribution.

 Please note we have a code of conduct, please follow it in all your interactions with the project.